synthet-ic/kfl/book/tutorial.md

 NOTE: `a` is redundant.

-## Case 3: Mixture of Singulars and A Plural
+## Case 3: Mix of Singulars and A Plural

 ### Case 3.1: Arguments